MJaroslav/littleMaidMobX/FORKCHANGES.md

 * Removed src/readme_jp.txt and drq.
 * Fix trigger gui crash.
 * Make configuration based on forge api.
-  * Make auto configutation based on java reflection. _// May be port it to MJUtils lib._
+  * Make auto configuration based on java reflection. _// May be port it to MJUtils lib._
   * Make GUI Configuration.
   * If maid has contract, she dont will despawn with enabled maid despawning.
-  * Rewriten maid ignore list: can add mod ids and/or items by modid:name/modid:name:meta
+  * Rewritten maid ignore list: can add mod ids and/or items by modid:name/modid:name:meta
+  * Added friendly fire option
+  * Added scaling maid hurt damage by difficulty.
+    * Fixed invulnerability of your own maids for your attacks on Peaceful difficulty.

 ## Planned